bennymagid/my_obsidian/CI -CD/💉 Clazz and Dependency Injection.md

 We use Prisma as our ORM but we manually double this in Spring.
-Would be nice to have these two line up automatically with one source of truth like Prisma
+Would be nice to have these two line up automatically with one source of truth like Prisma.

 Spring repositories that load into something like `PolicySummary`, need a new constructor to line up with each addition to their columns because of some weird JKA setup.
 Should have some way to automatically `SELECT` columns from the class name itself